benjaminweymouth/benjaminweymouth/README.md

 🔭🔭 These are my research / tech interests, and things I’m currently working on ...

-- Blockchain
-- Solidity
-- Ethereum
+- FinTech: fintech programming and analysis
+- Blockchain: Ethereum, BitCoin, HyperLedger, and more!
-- Smart Contracts
+- Solidity: programming Smart Contracts for the Ethereum Blockchain
-- Python
-- Jupyter Notebooks
-- Machine Learning
-- Data Science
+- Python : Python for FinTech, Data Science, Analysis, and General Purpose Programming
-- Neural Networks
+- Machine Learning / Data Science / Neural Networks

 🧰 🧰 My Tech Stack